 These studies suggest that neotectonics had a significant impact on the formation of the modern landscape of the LM and, hence, on past inundation patters.
-However, because of the lack of chronological data, digital elevation models, remote sensing imagery, and the difficulty of performing fieldwork in the region at the time of these early works, the studies to date do not provide quantitative measures of the neo-tectonic movements and do not define a chronological framework for the tectonic activity.
+However, because of the lack of chronological data, digital elevation models (DEMs), remote sensing imagery, and the difficulty of performing fieldwork in the region at the time of these early studies, published work to date does not provide quantitative measures of the neotectonic movements and do not define a chronological framework for the tectonic activity.
 Furthermore, previous observations based on remote sensing imagery have not been corroborated by field evidence.
-The extent and the chronology of neotectonic activity are

-- 5 extremely important in order to assess the potential impact that neotectonics could have had on the evolution of southern Amazonia.
-Neotectonics could have brought about changes in the drainage of the LM during the Holocene which, in turn, could have altered the flooding regime, vegetation assemblages, landscape evolution, and human-environment interactions in the region. - In the present paper, previous studies are revisited in light of new remote sensing 10 imagery, digital elevation models and extensive field work.
+The extent and the chronology of neotectonic activity are extremely important in order to assess the potential impact that neotectonics could have had on the evolution of southern Amazonia.
+Neotectonics could have brought about changes in the drainage of the LM during the Holocene which, in turn, could have altered the flooding regime, vegetation assemblages, landscape evolution, and human-environment interactions in the region.

+In the present paper, previous studies are revisited in light of new remote sensing imagery, digital elevation models and extensive field work.
 Based on this evidence, I propose a general framework to explain the contribution of neotectonics to the evolution of the landscape and inundations patterns in southern Amazonia.
-The paper describes the physical setting of the LM and the geomorphological evidence that supports the ex- - istence of neotectonic activity.
+The paper describes the physical setting of the LM and the geomorphological evidence that supports the existence of neotectonic activity.
 The paper is organized in three main sections.
-The first 15 section describes the study area, focusing on three aspects: the general landscape, the modern flooding patterns and the geology.
-The second section assesses the evidence of neotectonic activity.
-This is sub-divided into two parts: rivers/paleorivers and lakes.
-Here, the first paragraphs review the existing literature; the following paragraphs - present new data and the results of the study.
-The third section, the discussion, ad-20 dresses the following questions: - 1.
-What could be the general mechanism behind neotectonics in southern Amazonia? - 2.
+The first part, Sect.
+2, describes the study area, focusing on three aspects: the general landscape, the modern flooding patterns and the geology.
+The second part, Sect.
+4, assesses the evidence of neotectonic activity.
+This is subdivided into two parts: rivers/palaeorivers and lakes.
+Here, the first paragraphs review the existing literature; the following paragraphs present new data and the results of the study.
+The third part, Sect.
+5, addresses the following questions:

+- 1. What could be the general mechanism behind neotectonics in southern Amazonia? - 2.
 What was the extent and timing of neotectonic activity? - 3.
-What effect could have neotectonics had on the LM hydrology?
-25
+How did neotectonics affect the LM hydrology during the Holocene? - 2 The study area - 2.1 The LM and its subregions